Starfish: Asexual reproduction

 Some species of starfish can reproduce asexually as adults either by fission of their central discs or by autotomy (self-amputation) of one or more of their arms.
 Single arms that regenerate a whole individual are called comet forms.
 The larvae of several species of starfish can reproduce asexually before they reach maturity.
 They do this by autotomising some parts of their bodies or by budding.
-Larva increase asexual reproduction when they sense that food is plentiful.
-Though this costs it time and energy and delays maturity, it allows a single larva to give rise to multiple adults when the conditions are appropriate.
+Larvae increase asexual reproduction when they sense that food is plentiful.
+Though this costs time and energy and delays maturity, it allows a single larva to give rise to multiple adults when the conditions are appropriate.